ZhanYang-nwpu/RSVG-pytorch/README.md

 ## 💬 News
-**[2023/04/10]**: Update the DIOR_RSVG dataset and the source code. (to clarify, we have been planning to continuously optimize this dataset, and the previous public version was wrong and has now been restored.)
+**[2023/04/10]**: Update the DIOR_RSVG dataset and the source code. (to clarify, we have been planning to continuously optimize this dataset.
+Due to an oversight, there was a few inconsistencies between the previous public version mixed in some updated data and the dataset of the paper experiment in the annotation and split, which have now been restored.
+Just download the "annotation" and "split" files again.
+We are sorry for the trouble caused to everyone.)

 **[2022/11/07]**: Release the DIOR_RSVG dataset.